 - Limited time offers.
 Anyone who offers you something and tells you that it is for a very limited time may be trying to pressure you into something that you could later regret.
 You should never be pressured to make a decision on the spot or to sign anything without having enough time to review it.
 Take your time, read and understand anything presented to you, and ask a trusted friend, relative, or attorney before acting.

 Starting over requires a lot of hard choices.
-If you have been affected by disaster and want to make sure your financial records are secure, here is a to help you consolidate all the information you need—including account numbers, personal records and financial records.
+If you have been affected by disaster and want to make sure your financial records are secure, here is a checklist to help you consolidate all the information you need—including account numbers, personal records and financial records.
 Being prepared and knowing how to protect yourself can help you avoid scams and get back on your feet faster.